Gtomika/tframework-core/README.md

 ## Features

 This is a high level overview of the features of the framework.
-For more detailed information, linked documents (which are in the `docs` directory).
+For more detailed information, you can see the linked documents (which are in the `docs` directory).

 ### Profiles